zhang1024899756/element-cmstop/examples/docs/en-US/quickstart.md

 });
 ```

-The above imports Element entirely.
+The above imports Cmstop entirely.
 Note that CSS file needs to be imported separately.

 #### On demand